German Possessive Adjectives (Possessive Adjektive)

 Understanding Possessive Adjectives and Pronouns in German

-Before diving into the German possessive adjectives, it’s important to understand the difference between possessive adjectives and possessive pronouns.
+Before diving into German possessive adjectives, it’s important to understand the difference between possessive adjectives and possessive pronouns.

-Possessive Adjectives: These are used with a noun to show that one person or thing belongs to another.
+• Possessive Adjectives: These are used with a noun to show that one person or thing belongs to another.
 They describe and modify the preceding noun, indicating ownership.
 For example, in the sentence “Das ist mein Auto” (This is my car), “mein” is the possessive adjective modifying “Auto” (car).

-Possessive Pronouns: These replace a noun or a noun phrase to avoid repetition and indicate ownership.
+• Possessive Pronouns: These replace a noun or a noun phrase to avoid repetition and still indicate ownership.
 For example, in the sentence “Das ist meins” (This is mine), “meins” is the possessive pronoun replacing “das Auto” (the car).

-❗ Remember, possessive adjectives are used before a noun (e.g., my book), while possessive pronouns replace nouns (e.g., the book is mine).
+โ—Remember, possessive adjectives are used before a noun (e.g., my book), while possessive pronouns replace nouns (e.g., the book is mine).

 German Possessive Adjectives

 German possessive adjectives change their form based on the case and gender of the noun they modify.
 There are four cases in German: nominative, accusative, dative, and genitive.
-Each case has a different set of endings for possessive adjectives.
-Let’s start by examining the nominative case.
+Each case has a different set of endings for possessive adjectives, and understanding these changes is key to using them correctly.

 my mein meine mein meine